 How to get to Minca: Taxi from Santa Marta (35 min) or a bus at ‘Calle 11 con Carrera 9′ in Santa Marta (45 min).

-Things to do in Minca: Minca is in the Sierra Nevada.
-The city is famous for birdwatching and beautiful ecolodges.
-There are various half-day trips to waterfalls you can do on your own.
+Things to do in Minca: Located in the Sierra Nevada, the village is famous for bird watching and its beautiful ecolodges.
+There are several half-day excursions to the waterfalls you can do by yourself, full-day or 2-day hikes.
+There are also coffee and cocoa farms.

 Where to stay in Minca: Beautiful hostels and ecolodges are scattered all around Minca.
 You will need a moto-taxi or a jeep to get there.

-- A top-notch hotel in the middle of the Sierra Nevada, I recommend this one.
+- Reserva Natural Tierra Adentro: for a top-of-the-range hotel in the middle of the Sierra Nevada

-- And if you’re on a honeymoon trip, you would love this one.
+- Sierra Alta Finca Boutique: if you’re on your honeymoon trip, you’ll love it

 My favorite restaurant in Minca: Lazy Cat to eat delicious burgers.